This is a subject that is misunderstood by many people, but yet very important.

-To begin with, it is important to understand that the photos produced by a photographer belong to them.
-Just because you pay this photographer does not mean that the photos taken belong to you: you pay for their time, expertise, experience, equipment, etc. But the photos remain their intellectual property.
-This is where the license comes in.
+To begin with, the photos produced by a photographer belong to them.
+Even if you pay your photographer, the photos taken during the commissioned shoot do not belong to you : you pay for their time, expertise, experience, equipment, license, etc. But the photos remain their intellectual property, or copyright (the terms are interchangeable).

 The license allows you to use photos in a certain context.
-It's like your "permission" from the author to use that material, but it sometimes comes with restrictions.
-So it's important to discuss exactly what you need with your photographer before a session.
-Your license rights and restrictions are in your contract and often in some explanation before you even book a session or purchase an image (pricing page, terms and conditions, confirmation email, discussion with the photographer, invoice, etc.).
+It is like your permission by the photographer to use the images, but the license sometimes comes with restrictions.
+So it's important to discuss exactly what your needs are with your photographer before a session.
+Your license rights and restrictions are in your contract and often explained before you even book a session or purchase an image, for example on the pricing page, in the terms and conditions, in a confirmation email, or in discussion with the photographer.

 Why is this important?